 Identifying Marijuana Addiction

 The general consensus about marijuana is changing.
 More states are legalizing the drug every year, which has resulted in more social acceptance than ever before.
+According to the 2019 National Survey on Drug Use and Health, only 29.2% of people aged 12 or older perceived great risk from smoking marijuana once or twice a week, compared to 36.3% in 2015.
 But like alcohol, just because something is legal does not mean it can’t be addictive.

 Marijuana addiction doesn’t cause physical symptoms the way other drugs do, and people abusing the drug can often still function at a high level that makes it easy to disguise the addiction.
 There are some signs you can look out for to determine if you or someone you love has become addicted to marijuana.